unparalleled-js/docs-1/on-prem/agents/run.md

 Alternatively, you can use the `Run Agent (console)` shortcut to ensure the agent is successfully connecting to Workato using the provided certificate.

 ### Using Windows Service
-The installer automatically registers the agent as a Windows service called `WorkatoAgent`.
-However, the agent does not started automatically.
-Nagivate to the service configuration (**Control Panel &rarr; System and Security &rarr; Administrative Tools &rarr; Services &rarr; WorkatoAgent**) to configure service auto-start.
+The installer automatically registers an agent (`WorkatoAgent`) as a Windows service .
+However, the agent does not start automatically.
+Navigate to the service configuration (**Control Panel → System and Security → Administrative Tools → Services → WorkatoAgent**) to configure service auto-start.

 ### Browsing log files
 When the on-prem agent is running as a Windows service, log files can be found at: `%SYSTEMROOT%\System32\LogFiles\Workato`.
 There's also a shortcut to the Workato log directory in the `Workato` group found in the Start Menu.

 Level of details of the OPA logs depend on your configuration.
-[Learn more](/on-prem/logging.md).
+[Learn more](/on-prem/agents/logging.md).

 ## Confirming your on-prem agent is running and connected